e-gun/HipparchiaGoServer/README.md

 * update the help files so that they reflect HGS vs the python server
 * fix the less wonky lemma highlighting
+* deal with the homonymns issue in the index and vocab
+* ending year date spinner ruins "start" if you go < 0
+*
 ### DISTANT FANTASIES
 * vectors